What UK election shock means for the world

 US-UK relations

+US President Donald Trump spoke Friday with May "to offer his warm support regarding the election," according to a White House statement.
+Trump emphasized his commitment to the relationship between the US and UK and "underscored that he looks forward to working with the Prime Minister on shared goals and interests in the years to come."

-The UK has been one of US President Donald Trump's few European friends since he took office.
+The UK has been one of Trump's few European friends since he took office.

 May was the first foreign leader to meet Trump at the White House -- the two were photographed holding hands as they walked to a joint press conference during the visit, a physical hint to their close diplomatic ties.

-She's been heavily criticized by many in the UK for cozying up to the US leader, but has staunchly stood by him, consistently citing a "special relationship" that has tied the two nations together since the days of Churchill and Roosevelt.
+She's been heavily criticized by many in the UK for cozying up to the US leader, but has staunchly stood by him, consistently citing a "special relationship" that has tied the two nations together since the days of Winston Churchill and Franklin D. Roosevelt.

 May's hardline stance on immigration, her questionable record on the environment, and interest in a special trade deal with the US mirrors some of Trump's policies.

-When Trump pulled out of the Paris Climate deal, May declined to put her name to a letter by other European leaders decrying the decision.
+When Trump pulled out of the Paris climate deal, May declined to put her name to a letter by other European leaders decrying the decision.

-In the aftermath of the recent London terror attack, which killed 8 and injured 48 others, Trump lashed out at London mayor Sadiq Khan on Twitter, sparking a debate as to whether Trump's state visit invitation should be revoked.
+In the aftermath of the recent London terror attack, which killed eight and injured 48 others, Trump lashed out at London mayor Sadiq Khan on Twitter, sparking a debate as to whether Trump's state visit invitation should be revoked.
 May didn't intervene in the much-publicized spat.
 To many, her silence was seen as weak and further damaged her reputation in the public's eye days before the election.

 As long as May stays in office as the right-leaning leader, not much is expected to change between the two leaders' transatlantic alliance.

 In contrast, the opposition Labour leader Jeremy Corbyn, whose party gained at least 29 seats in Parliament, has openly shared his misgivings about the US leader.
-Last month, he called the Trump administration "erratic" saying that he wouldn't "pander to it" under a Labour government.
+Last month, he called the Trump administration "erratic," saying that he wouldn't "pander to it" under a Labour government.

 Although a Labour government is not on the cards, a strong footing in Parliament will undoubtedly give voice to a more accepted political push back against Trump -- who has become increasingly unpopular in the UK.